19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 What’s the Purpose of Cold Calling?

 The ultimate goal of cold calling is to increase sales of your product or service.
-However, cold calling also provides the very real benefit of simply raising awareness about your product or service to consumers who might otherwise not even be aware of it.
+Similar to cold emailing, cold calling also helps simply raise awareness about your product or service to consumers who might not know who you are.

 Even if a current outreach attempt doesn’t end in a Closed-Won deal, you’ve still raised your prospect’s awareness of your brand and the line of products or services you offer.
 This can translate into self-guided research on the prospect’s part later on when the timing is right for the company, or when they’re looking to replace or update a current process.